We're glad you're here!

 A monetary collection or offertory is taken at the end of each service to support the work of the church both here in Australia and overseas.
 This is how some of our church members choose to give, while others do so online.
 Please don’t feel under any obligation to give towards this – you’re our guest and we’re just happy to meet you!

-We recommend arriving 5 minutes before a service to have time to collect a name tag and find a seat, or 15 minutes beforehand if you’re attending 10am and need time to settle your kids into their programs.
+We recommend arriving 5 minutes before a service to have time to collect a name tag and find a seat, or 15 minutes beforehand if you’re attending 9am or 10am and need time to settle your kids into their programs.

 There is no need to dress very formally – while some people choose to dress up a little, such as wearing a collared shirt, others can be found in jeans, a favourite football jersey and thongs – particularly at 5pm church!
 The best rule is to come in whatever makes you feel comfortable.